Phosphatidylserine and Related Lipids

 During apoptosis, generation of reactive oxygen species occurs, mainly hydrogen peroxide, which together with the enzyme cytochrome c bring about rapid oxidation of the fatty acids in phosphatidylserine before this lipid is externalized.
 Indeed, it is now apparent that molecular species of phosphatidylserine with an oxidatively truncated sn-2 acyl group that incorporates terminal γ‑hydroxy(or oxo)-α,β-unsaturated acyl moieties are potent signals for scavenger receptors in macrophages as a prerequisite for engulfment of apoptotic cells; such oxidized lipids are discussed in our web page dealing with oxidized phospholipids.

 Externalization of phosphatidylserine has been described as "a dominant and evolutionarily conserved immunosuppressive signal that promotes tolerance and prevents local and systemic immune activation" or more succinctly as an "eat-me signal" that is found in the nematode Caenorhabditis elegans, the fruit fly Drosophila melanogaster and mammals.
-This process is crucial for the development of lung and brain, and it is relevant to clinical situations where apoptosis is involved, such as cancer, chronic autoimmunity and infections.
+This process is crucial for the development of lung and brain, and it is relevant to clinical situations where apoptosis is involved, such as cancer, ischemic stroke, chronic autoimmunity and infections.
 The change in lipid distribution acts then as a signalling mechanism to modulate the behaviour of several membrane proteins, and for example, phosphatidylserine is a necessary component of the TAM family of receptor tyrosine kinases and the receptor-ligand complex of particular importance in cancer cells, where phosphatidylserine-TAM signalling regulates many aspects of inflammation and immune resolution.
 Exposure of phosphatidylserine is increased substantially by scramblases on the surface of tumour cells or tumour cell-derived microvesicles, but in this case instead of apoptosis, it triggers immunosuppressive signalling events leading to inhibition of dendritic and natural killer cells and conversion of tumour-associated macrophages into anti-inflammatory or M2 macrophages.
 Pharmacological inhibition of PSS1 has been shown to suppress tumorigenesis.
 Externalized phosphatidylinositol 3,4,5-trisphosphate (PI(3,4,5)P) and oxidized phospholipids may have some comparable functions.

 In relation to atherosclerosis, phosphatidylserine is believed to be anti-inflammatory and protective as a component of the high-density lipoproteins, probably mediated by the apoptosis mechanism.
 As this mechanism is required for the turnover of erythrocytes, it is relevant to thrombus formation and the stabilization of blood clots.
 Unfortunately, viruses such as Ebola, HIV and SARS-CoV-2 can hijack the apoptosis machinery by incorporating phosphatidylserine into their viral envelopes so conning cells into engulfing them; the viral glycoprotein/cellular receptor complex may then facilitate the entry of foreign organisms into other cells.